The Traitor (1957 film): Theme music

 The film's title music, "Prelude Without A Name", and incidental music were written and conducted by Jackie Brown.
 The solo pianist was Dennis Wilson.

 Critical reception

+The Monthly Film Bulletin wrote: "Although there are some good ideas in the plot, the script of this film seems more suited to radio than to cinema, since it consists for the most part of a series of conversational set pieces.
+The director has made praiseworthy efforts to overcome this defect; but has not quite succeeded.
+Robert Bray's truculent American major is quite unconvincing; for the rest the cast is uninspired but adequate."

+Kine Weekly wrote: "The director handles the plot intelligently and convincing atmosphere is created.
+Resourceful camerawork and an original musical score, strengthened by a new concerto, heighten dramatic impact."

-Sky Movieswrote, "The specially written musical piece, Prelude, which has a vital part to play in the plot's unfolding, is hauntingly appealing.
+Sky Movies wrote, "The specially written musical piece, Prelude, which has a vital part to play in the plot's unfolding, is hauntingly appealing.
 But too much talk tends to spoil the script's surprises."

 The Radio Times noted, "Nuance was not Donald Wolfit's strong suit, but he had presence and power in spades.
 He totally dominates this story with a bluster and conviction that keeps an uninspiring tale of the hunt for a Second World War traitor from falling flat on its face."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Talky enough for a radio script, this drama drags on screen."

 TV Guide concluded, "This is an offbeat espionage whodunit with some nervy moments."